TusharW4ni/nuxt-tailwind-drizzle_sqlite-better_auth_email_otp-template/README.md

 # Overview

-This template sets up nuxt with tailwindcss for styling, drizzle with sqlite, and betterauth with email otp.
+This template sets up nuxt with tailwindcss for styling, nuxt ui as the component library, drizzle with sqlite, and betterauth with email otp.